dgray001/gray_online/PLANS.md

 202512: Restarting this project
-y: continue with abstract scrollbar, etc...

- - After reconnecting sometimes in backend the connection is nil (or delete_timer is not nil) => noticed when using client_id url param but not sure if that matters => connection is definitely not nil since update goes through from client to server just not vice versa

- - Fiddlesticks updates grouped by round and trick, includes trick winner and turn points
- - Proper updates dialog for euchre
- - Timed turns (or not) and can pause game if timed
- - AI takes over when player AFK
- - Can resign from game => AI takes over
- - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
- - Can chat with individual players
- - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter
- - Upgrade frontend animations for all games (add sound effects)
- - Setup db in prod and dev
- - Can create profile / login

-v0.7: Playable Risq
- u: Abstract scrollbar
  v: Scrollable area for orders for buildings / units => add order list in backend and data on frontend
  w: Can see all new orders in right panel with button to "finish orders" and can see who is finished
  x: Order to build unit in building => update works => population limit